TJ Friedl Preview, Player Props: Reds vs. Diamondbacks

 TJ Friedl At The Plate

-- He ranks 35th in batting average, 45th in on base percentage, and 70th in slugging among qualified hitters in MLB action.
+- He ranks 39th in batting average, 53rd in on base percentage, and 74th in slugging among qualifying batters in MLB.

-- In 30 games this year (28.3%), Friedl has picked up an RBI, and in 10 of those games (9.4%) he had two or more.
-He has also driven home three or more of his team's runs in five contests.
+- In 28.0% of his games this year, Friedl has tallied at least one RBI.
+In 10 of those games (9.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.